-Update on COVID-19 ID Cards: Office of the Secretary of Defense extends Uniformed Service ID Cards expiring through September 2020.
-Personnel with ID cards expire set to expire on or after Jan.
-1, 2020, are now authorized for continued benefit use through Sept.
-30, 2020.
+Update on COVID-19 ID Cards: Office of the Secretary of Defense extends Uniformed Service ID Cards expiring through June 2021.
+Personnel with ID cards (excluding common access cards) expire set to expire on or after Jan.
+1, 2020, are now authorized for continued benefit use through Jun.
+30, 2021.
 This includes ensuring access to healthcare and other benefits remain intact during this time of increasing precaution and restrictions in response to the Coronavirus (COVID-19).

 Uniformed Services ID (USID) cards issued to retirees, family members and other eligible individuals